 People Solutions’ Privacy Notice can be found here.

-Reporting – FCO Services are obliged to report statistics.
+Reporting – FCDO Services are obliged to report statistics.

 All processing in relation to Job Applicants, current and former employees is processed under Article 6 (1) (c) of the GDPR.